You have an amateur blog.

 And check out my Pinterest Masterclass where I share with you how to create a clickable pin!

-Look Like a Pro (Even If You’re a New Blogger)
+How to Make Your Blog Look Professional (Even If You’re a New Blogger)

 Over to you – did I miss anything?
 What would you add to this list?